 In The State of RevOps 2019, LeanData and Sales Hacker found that the biggest roadblock for SaaS companies looking to adopt the Revenue Operations methodology is related to culture and buy-in.
-If that finding is surprising to you, you’re probably not alone.
-RevOps often tends to be boiled down to its technological benefits and improving the customer experience through better, cleaner data.
-Don’t get us wrong; those are great things, it’s just that rarely have we been asked about the real first step: getting all your siloed teams, their leaders, and other stakeholders on board with the idea of an operational transformation.
+If that surprises you, you’re probably not alone.
+We talk a lot about things like tech stacks and org charts, but really the first step in the journey to a successful RevOps function is to get all your siloed teams, their leaders, and other stakeholders on board with the idea of an operational transformation.

 Talk the Talk